 Features to Consider When Shopping for an Audio Book Player

-Not all elderly are the same, and some may have more specific needs than others.
-That being said, audio playing devices should have a simple user interface.
+But, generally, you want to find an audio playing device with a simple user interface.
 It is important for elderly to be able to navigate and use the audio player easily.
-It is also good if they are lightweight and volume is easily adjusted.
+It is also good if they are lightweight and volume is easily adjusted with a simple button.

 Where Can You Get Audio Books for Your New Device?